-Furthermore, the specific content of performance-linked stock remuneration (BBT) for individual Executive Directors is determined in accordance with the Officer Share Benefit Regulations.
+Furthermore, the specific content of performance-linked stock remuneration (BBT) for individual Executive Directors is determined in accordance with the Officer Stock Benefit Regulations.

-- 1 The amount of the above remuneration, etc. includes the provisions for share awards of ¥87 million that was recorded in fiscal year ended March 31, 2022. - 2 The indicator of performance-linked remuneration is "profit before income taxes" in the consolidated statement of income.
-This is to allow all Directors to promote a way of management that gives consideration to the continual improvement of the corporate value of the Group, by sharing returns with shareholders with the cost of capital in mind.
-The target value for the indicator of performance-linked remuneration in fiscal year ended March 31, 2022 was ¥6,200 million, while the actual value was ¥3,437 million.
-The target value for profit before income taxes in fiscal year ended March 31, 2023 is ¥4,700 million. - 3 At the 106th Ordinary General Meeting of Shareholders held on June 26, 2015, the amount of remuneration for Directors (excluding Directors who are Audit and Supervisory Committee Members) was resolved to be no more than ¥300 million per year (note that salary for employees is not included).
+\2 The indicator of performance-linked remuneration is "profit before income taxes" in the that indicate of parameters in the consolidated statement of the consolidated statement of income.
+This is allow all Directors to promote a way of management that gives consideration to the continual improvement of the corporate value of the Group, by sharing returns with shareholders with the cost of capital in mind.
+The target value for the indicator of performance-linked remuneration in fiscal vear ended March 31.
+2023 was ¥4.700 million. while the actual value was ¥11,678 million.
+The target value for profit before income taxes in fiscal year ending March 31, 2024 is ¥12,000 million. \3 At the 106th Ordinary General Meeting of Shareholders held on June 26, 2015, the amount of emuneration for Directors (excluding Directors who are Audit and Supervisory Committee Members) was resolved to be no more than ¥300 million per year (note that salary for employees is not included).
 The number of Directors at the conclusion of this General Meeting of Shareholders was nine (including two External Directors).
-In addition, separately from this, at the 107th Ordinary General Meeting of Shareholders held on June 28, 2016, a resolution was passed to adopt "Board Benefit Trust (BBT)" as performance-linked stock remuneration for Directors other than External Directors.
-The number of Directors
+In addition, separately from this at the 107th Ordinary General Meeting of Shareholders held on June 28 2016 a resolution was p to adopt "Board Benefit Trust (BBT)" as performance-linked stock remuneration for Directors other than External Directors.
+The number of Directors (excluding External Directors and

-Total amount of remuneration, etc. for FY2021
+Total amount of remuneration, etc. for FY2022

-Officer category Basic remuneration (millions of yen) Performance- linked stock remuneration (millions of yen) Number of officers (Persons)
+Officer category Total remuneration (millions of yen) Basic remuneration (millions of yen) Performance- linked stock remuneration (millions of yen) Number of officers (Persons)

-Total number of Directors (excluding Audit and Supervisory Committee Members) 368 281 87 9
+Total number of Directors (excluding Audit and Supervisory Committee Members) 314 275 39 9

 (External Directors) (14) (14) (-) (2)

-Directors who are Audit and Supervisory Committee Members 21 21 4
+Directors who are Audit and Supervisory Committee Members 21 21 3

-(External Directors) (19) (19) (-) (3)
+(External Directors) (21) (21) (-) (3)

-Total 390 302 87 13
+Total 335 296 39 12

-(External Directors) (34) (34) (-) (5)
+(External Directors) (35) (35) (-) (5)

-- (excluding External Directors and Directors who are Audit and Supervisory Committee Members) at the conclusion of this General Meeting of Shareholders was seven.
-The conditions for allocating performance-linked stock remuneration are as described in Policy on determining the remuneration for Officers. - 4 At the 106th Ordinary General Meeting of Shareholders held on June 26, 2015, the amount of remuneration for Directors who are Audit and Supervisory Committee Members was resolved to be no more than ¥100 million per year.
-The number of Directors who are Audit and Supervisory Committee Members at the conclusion of this General Meeting of Shareholders was three. - 5 The Board of Directors has passed a resolution that the remuneration for each Director be determined by Representative Director and President Kohei Tajima, as stated in "Matters concerning the determination of remuneration, etc. for each individual Director" above, for the reason that Representative Director and President is eligible for evaluating the divisional performance that each Director undertakes, after considering the performance, etc. of the entire Group.
-Also, the total amount of performance-linked stock remuneration is reported to the Board of Directors every year through the company's performance as soon as it is confirmed according to the prescribed rules.
+Directors who are Audit and Supervisory Committee Members) at the conclusion of this General Meeting of Shareholders was seven.
+The conditions for allocating performance-linked stock remuneration are as described in "Policy on determining performance-linked remuneration, etc and non-monetary remuneration, etc. above.
+4 At the 106th Ordinary General Meeting of Shareholders held on June 26, 2015, the amount of remuneration for Directors who are Audit and Supervisory Committee Members was resolved to be no more than ¥100 million per year.
+The number of Directors who are Audit and Supervisory Committee that + Hoot million per year.
+The hindbe of Directors wild be a could all objective Committee Members at the conclusion of this General Meeting of Shareholders was three.
+'5 The Board of Directors has passed a resolution that the remuneration for each Director be determined by Representative Director and President Kohei Tajima, as stated in "Matters concerning the determination of remuneration, etc. for each individual Director" above, for the reason that Representative Director and President is eligible for evaluating the divisional performance that each Director undertakes, after considering the performance, etc. of the entir Group.
+Also, the total amount of performance-linked stock remuneration is reported to the Board of Directors every year through the company's performance as soon as it is confirmed according to the prescribed rule